eyeonus/Trade-Dangerous/README.txt

 - To move around

  .
-Use tab/shift-tab to cycle thru cells,
+Use tab/shift-tab to cycle through cells,
  .
 Use up/down arrows to move between rows,
  .
 Press ENTER to move to the first column of the next line,